Deewani: Plot

 Meera lives with Rudra for one year as Rudra keeps and tortures Meera.
 Parth, who misses Meera, lives with her memories, even though his family has fixed his marriage with Devika.
-It is then revealed that Rudra forced Meera to write the fake letter to Parth.
-Devika is unaware that Meera is still alive.
+It is then revealed that Rudra forced Meera to write the fake letter to Parth asking him to marry Devika causing Parth decided to marry Devika.
+Devika, who becomes succeeded after separating Parth and Meera is unaware that Meera is still alive.
 Meera's mother, Chhaya, is killed in an accident.
-Parth and Meera meet each other at Chhaya's funeral.
+Parth and Meera meet each other.
 However, Parth believes Meera cheated on him and chose to marry Rudra so he decides to marry Devika.
 Smriti returns to the family to seek revenge against them as Garv and Sahil defamed her.
-Smriti teaches Garv, Sahil, Manju, and Sheela a good lesson.
+Smriti teaches both Garv, Sahil, Manju, and Sheela a good lesson.

 Meera escapes from Rudra's trap and returns to stop Parth and Devika's marriage.
 Meera made Rudra believe that Devika kidnapped her.
-He kidnaps Devika, but Meera brings Parth and exposes Devika and Rudra's truth.
-Smriti reveals the truth to the family thus reuniting Meera and Parth as Devika is sent to a mental asylum while Rudra is sent to jail.
+He kidnaps Devika and brings her in a house, but Meera brings Parth and exposes Devika and Rudra's truth after both Devika and Rudra confesses their crimes to each other.
+Smriti reveals the truth about Devika and Rudra to the family thus reuniting Meera and Parth as Devika is sent to a mental asylum while Rudra is sent to jail.
 However, they still plot to separate the couple.

 Rudra discovers Madan is his father and he had caused his mother, Vrinda's, and his sister, Varsha's, death.
 It is revealed that Madan had a marital affair with Vrinda when he was married to Sheela.
 Madan marries Vrinda whom is later unaware of the truth, When Vrinda gives birth to Varsha and Rudra.
 Vrinda then discovers the truth but Sheela finds out this and then forces Madan to break his relationship with Vrinda which causes Vrinda to kill their children's by poisoning them and commit suicide, but Rudra survives the incident.
 Madan, Sheela, and his mother had kept this a secret from everyone.
 Rudra exposes his identity to everyone as Madan and Sheela discover Rudra is Madan's son and therefore Parth and Garv's half-brother.
 The entire family is shocked to learn this truth.